 The innovations in new cars, the dazzling new styles and the delightful places they will take you is more tempting than ever.
 And, they annoy the mess out of you because you just aren’t ready to make that purchase.
 Cars are more expensive than ever, with price increases, shortages and more making a new car purchase seem impossible.

 I’ve been there.

-The good news is, there will always be more deals.
-If you make the right choices and save your dollars in the new year, you will be able to get the car you want by the time the year comes to an end.
-You may have missed the 2017 deals, but those 2018 deals are calling your name.
+The good news is, if you make the right choices and save your dollars in the new year, you will be able to get the car you want by the time the year comes to an end.
+You may have missed the deals, but there will be more calling your name when you’re ready.

 And I know that saving for a car doesn’t sound like fun.
 When I hear the word ‘save’ I think of sacrifices and pumping the brakes on my Amazon habit (pun intended), but saving doesn’t have to be as unpleasant as you make it out to be.

 With the right attitude and a pretty clear vision of the car you want to drive by the end of the new year, you’ll be able to cut back on spending and keep your eyes on the prize.